MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline.md

 ## Copy data via copy assistant

 In this session, you'll start to build your first pipeline by following below steps about copying CSV file from input to output of the same Azure Blob storage via copy assistant.
-If you have two different Azure Blob storage, you're encouraged to use different one as target.
+If you have two different Azure Blob storage, you're encouraged to use a different one as a target.

 ### Step 1: Start with copy assistant